 There is a large community of Java developers in Vietnam.
-This article talks in detail about the hiring of Java developers in Vietnam.
+This article talks in detail in case you are thinking to hire Java developers in Vietnam.

 Introduction to Java